neuralconfig/survival-rag/README.md

 This will:
 - Recursively scan the `pdfs` directory for PDF files
+- Process documents in batches to manage memory usage
-- Extract and chunk the text content
+- Extract and chunk the text content with overlap for better retrieval
-- Create vector embeddings using Ollama
+- Create vector embeddings using SentenceTransformers
 - Store the index in a `.chroma` directory
+- Track processed files so you can add more PDFs later without reprocessing

 ### Chat Interface